calculator001-del/alx-system_engineering-devops/0x00-shell_basics/README.md

-file script for absolute path name
+command for absolute path name